ednilsonlomazi/seqreppy/README.md

 ```

 ## Contributing
-If you have some new method developed by you or that is not present on DnaNR,
+If you have some new method developed by you or that is not present on Seqreppy,
 please, contribute!
 If you see some code that can be writed in a more efficient way, great!
 Let me know!
-Remeber, the code is focous on velocity.
-Because of that, some parts may be a little hard to read.
 If you saw interpretation erros in methods implementation, please, tell me, and i will make the corrections as soon as possible!

 ## Licence and Copyright